-I. Faculty Initiative and Review.
+- I. Faculty Initiative and Review. - 1.
+Initiative.

-1. Initiative.

 Any ten Tenure-line or Career-line University faculty members (who need not be current elected members of the Senate) may petition and secure consideration by the Senate of any appropriate matter including proposed amendments to the University Regulations.
-An amendment to the University Regulations or any other matter to be initiated shall be presented in writing to the President of the Senate, who shall then give notice of the proposal to the Senate.
+An amendment to the University Regulations or any other matter to be initiated shall be presented in writing to the President of the Senate, who shall then give notice of the proposal to the Senate. - 2.
+Review.

-2. Review.

 All actions of the Senate shall be subject to review by the University faculty upon written requests for an appeal made to the President of the Senate by any ten Tenure-line or Career-line members of the faculty.
 This appeal shall be made within ten days of the mailing date of the summaries of action of the Senate.
-The action shall be reviewed at the next regular meeting of the faculty or at a special meeting called for that purpose after all faculty members have been given two weeks' notice of the meeting.

-J. Senate Consolidated Hearing Committee (SCHC).

-[User Note: The lengthy contents of former Section 10 of Policy 6-002 regarding procedures of the Senate Consolidated Hearing Committee were by Revision 30 effective May 2014 moved into new [Policy 6-011].]

-K. Senate Committee Academic Freedom and Faculty Rights (SCAFFR).
+The action shall be reviewed at the next regular meeting of the faculty or at a special meeting called for that purpose after all faculty members have been given two weeks' notice of the meeting. - J. Senate Consolidated Hearing Committee (SCHC) [User Note: The lengthy contents of former Section 10 of Policy 6-002 regarding procedures of the Senate Consolidated Hearing Committee were by Revision 30 effective May 2014 moved into new [Policy 6-011].] - K. Senate Committee on Academic Freedom and Faculty Rights (SCAFFR).
 [User Note: The lengthy contents of former Section 11 of Policy 6-002 regarding procedures of the Senate Committee on Academic Freedom and Faculty Rights were by Revision 30 effective May 2014 moved into new [Policy 6-010].]

-[Note: Parts IV-VII of this Regulation (and all other University Regulations) are Regulations Resource Information - the contents of which are not approved by the Academic Senate or Board of Trustees, and are to be updated from time to time as determined appropriate by the cognizant Policy Officer and the Institutional Policy Committee, as per Policy 1-001 and Rule 1-001.]
+Sections IV- VII are for user information and are not subject to the approval of the Academic Senate or the Board of Trustees.
+The Institutional Policy Committee, the Policy Owner, or the Policy Officer may update these sections at any time.

 IV.
-Rules, Procedures, Guidelines, Forms and other Related Resources
+Policies/ Rules, Procedures, Guidelines, Forms and other Related Resources

-- A. Rules [reserved]
+- A. Policies/ Rules. [ reserved ]

-- B. Procedures [reserved]
+- B. Procedures, Guidelines, and Forms. [ reserved ]

-- C. Guidelines [reserved]
+- C. Other Related Resources. [ reserved ]

-- D. Forms [reserved]